 How Much Does the Michigan Education Savings Program Cost?

-The MESP charges a program management fee, a state administration fee and underlying fund expenses.
+When you open a MESP account, you'll face a program management fee, a state administration fee and underlying fund expenses.
 These are all factored into one total annual asset-based fee that you pay indirectly with money taken out of your account balance.
-Annual asset-based fees currently range from about 0.12% to 0.24%, which makes Michigan’s direct plan stand out as one of the lowest-fee plans we’ve examined.
-The guaranteed option does not carry these fees.

 Tax Benefits of the MESP

-Michigan residents who invest in the MESP can deduct up to $5,000 ($10,000 for married couples filing jointly) from their Michgan state taxable income per account each year.
-But regardless of your place of residence, your contributions grow tax-deferred, meaning the earnings aren’t taxed while they’re invested.
-Withdrawals are also tax-free as long as you use them for 529 plan qualified expenses such as tuition and school supplies.
+Michigan residents who invest in the MESP can deduct up to $5,000 ($10,000 for married couples filing jointly) from their Michgan state taxable income.
+But regardless of your place of residence, your contributions grow tax-deferred, meaning the earnings aren’t taxed (by the IRS or your state) while they’re invested.
+Withdrawals are also tax-free as long as you use them for 529 plan qualified expenses such as tuition and school supplies required for enrollment.

-Keep in mind that you will face some tax consequences if you withdraw money to cover something other than a qualified higher education expense.
-This is known as a nonqualified withdrawal.
-The earnings portion will be subject to federal and state income tax as well as a 10% penalty.
+Of course, if you withdraw money to cover something other than a qualified higher education expense, you will face tax and penalty consequences.
+When you make a nonqualified withdrawal, the earnings portion will be subject to federal and state income tax as well as a 10% penalty.
 You may also need to pay back previously claimed state tax deductions.
-Find a certified public accountant (CPA) or a certified financial planner (CFA) to discuss how a nonqualified withdrawal may affect your particular tax situation.
+A certified public accountant (CPA) or certified financial planner (CFP) can help you determine how a nonqualified withdrawal may affect your particular tax situation.

 What Are My Investment Options?

-The MESP allows you to invest in a variety of portfolios designed for different risk profiles.
-So if you’re new to investing and want to leave it to the professionals, you might be interested in contributing to one of the plan’s age-based portfolios.
-Simply choose one named after your beneficiary’s age.
-Professional investment managers handle the rest.
-These portfolios automatically rebalance their asset allocation, or your investment mix of stocks, bonds, and other securities.
-When you open the account, these portfolios aim for growth by investing heavily in equity funds before changing gears to focus more on generally safer investments like fixed-income funds as your child or beneficiary gets closer to the college years.
+The MESP offers a variety of portfolios designed for different kinds of investors.
+If you’re new to investing and want to leave it to the professionals, one of the plan’s age-based portfolios is probably right for you.
+Simply choose the one that's for your beneficiary’s age and your risk level, and professional investment managers handle the rest.
+These portfolios automatically rebalance their asset allocation or mix of mutual funds, which are managed by Vanguard or TIAA-CREF.
+When your child is in grade school, these portfolios aim for growth by investing mostly in equity funds.
+As your child gets closer to college age, the asset mix gradually shifts to safer investments like fixed income funds.

 But if you want a little more control in calculating your asset allocation, you can invest in a single-fund or multi-fund portfolio.
 Single-fund portfolios invest in one asset class like U.S. equity.
 Federal law permits you to change investment portfolios twice per year.